StakeSquid/pgAdminTUI/README.md

 - 📋 **psql Emulation**: Supports common psql meta-commands (\dt, \dn, etc.)
 - 📊 **Data Export**: Export query results to CSV, JSON, Excel, and more
 - 🎨 **Themeable**: Dark and light themes with customizable colors
+- 📝 **Clean Logging**: Logs written to file, not cluttering your terminal

 ## Installation